jvideo-sk/Skript-Portfolio/README.md

 # Skript-Portfolio
-A skript porfolio to show protentional server owners how good I am
+A collection of skripts to make a skript portfolio